Getting started guide (Plus plan) with the new Litmus platform

 Easily create, rename, and move folders and subfolders: Make finding and sorting emails a breeze for your team by organizing them into folders.
 There is currently no limit on the number of folders you can add.
 To create Folders use the + folder icon button in the sidebar or the “New Folder” button in the upper right of each Folder.

-View emails: If you click on any email, the sidebar will show you the emails in that folder so that you can easily duplicate, rename, move, or switch between them while remaining in your email.
+View emails and quickly hop between them: If you click on any email, the sidebar will show you the emails in that folder so that you can easily duplicate, rename, move, or switch between them while remaining in your email.
 In this way folders can be used as "Projects" and can contain multiple HTML emails.
 To view the folder list from within an email click "View Folders".

 Navigation: Open up the Sidebar or use the “breadcrumbs” at the top of the page to navigate to folders.
 When viewing an email, the sidebar will show the other emails in that folder.